lawrencegripper/ion/README.md

 For more details on dispatchers: please refer to the [Dispatcher docs](dispatcher/README.md)

 ### Jobs
-A job is the unit of deployment for a Dispatcher, it contains at least 2 sub components; a module and a sidecar.
+A job is the unit of deployment for a Dispatcher, it contains at least 2 sub components; a module and a handler.
 The job should be provided with all the parameters it needs to successfully fulfil its work during dispatch.

 ### Modules
 A module is analogous to a discrete task.
 It is the program that the user wishes to execute in response to a particular event.
 This is likely the only component a user of the platform needs to be concerned with.
 The module can be written in any language but should be containerized along with all its dependencies.

 For more details on modules: please refer to the [Module docs](modules/README.md)

-### Sidecar
+### Handler
-Each module is co-scheduled with a sidecar.
-The sidecar provides a hook into the platform that the module can leverage.
+Each module is co-scheduled with a handler.
+The handler provides a hook into the platform that the module can leverage.
 This includes getting data from previous modules, storing new data and publishing new events.
-As the sidecar is co-scheduled in a shared namespace, your module will be able to access the sidecar over `localhost`.
-The sidecar relies on 3 external components; a document store for metadata, a blob storage provider and a messaging system.
+As the handler is co-scheduled in a shared namespace, your module will be able to access the handler over `localhost`.
+The handler relies on 3 external components; a document store for metadata, a blob storage provider and a messaging system.
 Currently supported metadata stores include:
 * [MongoDB](https://www.mongodb.com/)
 * [Azure CosmosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction)